IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_state_info.rst

 Parameters
 ----------

+  template_id (True, str, None)
+    The id of template

   workspace_id (True, str, None)
     The id of workspace

-  template_id (True, str, None)
-    The id of template

-  state_store (False, str, None)
-    None

-  state_store_json (False, str, None)
-    None

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this workspace

   iaas_classic_username (False, any, None)